Yoast/developer/docs/features/opengraph/api/wpseo-opengraph-images.md

 add_filter( 'wpseo_opengraph_image', 'alter_existing_opengraph_image' );
 ```

-The same can be done for the `width`, `height` and `type` tags.
-This can done by using the following three filters:
+The same can be done for the `og:image:width`, `og:image:height` and `og:image:type` tags, by using the following three filters:
 ```php
 <?php
 /**